corsairmarks/assimilate_all_the_pops/mod/README.md

 ### Known Issues

-This mod overrides seven ascension perks from the base game.
-Expect to see seven lines in error.log like this:
+This mod overrides seven ascension perks and ten living standards from the base game.
+Expect to see seventeen lines in error.log like this:

 ```